-Astrocytoma - Grade III and IV
+Astrocytoma Grade III and IV: Symptoms, Diagnosis, Treatment

 Astrocytoma is a tumor that begins in the brain or spinal cord in small, star-shaped cells called astrocytes.
 Grade III Astrocytomas are moderately malignant.

 The cerebellum is the part of the brain that controls movement, balance, and posture.
 These tumors affect both adults and children.
 About 15-25% of all childhood brain tumors are cerebellar astrocytomas.
 Although cancer is rare in children, brain tumors are the most common type of childhood cancer other than leukemia and lymphoma.

 The symptoms of astrocytoma vary and often depend on an individual's age and where the tumor is located.
+Symptoms include:

-Diagnostic testing for astrocytoma includes: an examination of the brain and spinal cord, CT scan and MRI (magnetic resonance imaging).
-In some cases, it is preferable to obtain diagnostic information from CT scans or MRIs rather than from a biopsy.
+An examination of the brain and spinal cord, CT scan, and MRI (magnetic resonance imaging).
+Sometimes, it is preferable to obtain diagnostic information from CT scans or MRIs rather than from a biopsy.
 Astrocytoma is removed by surgery.
 If a brain tumor is suspected, a biopsy is performed.